shehza-d/teaching-web-at-HSII/README.md

-# class-code
+# Teaching Web at Hajiyani Sakeena IT Institute

-class code for students
+## Class code Repo for students